VVenkatesh215/fintrack-ai-powered-expense-tracker/README.md

 - Go to **View Expenses** to see all transactions
 - Edit any transaction by clicking the edit icon
 - Delete unwanted entries
-- All changes update your balance in real-time
+- All changes update your balance in real time

 ### 4. Analyze & Get Insights
 - Visit the **Report** page for visual analytics